stevenjlho/leetcode/solutions/700. Search in a Binary Search Tree/README.md

 1. If `root` is `null` or `root.val` equals `val`, return `root`; this node is either the target or indicates the target is not present.
 2. If the current node's value is greater than the target `val`, search recursively in the left subtree.
 3. If the current node's value is less than the target `val`, search recursively in the right subtree.
-4. Return the result of the recursive search.
+4. The recursive call itself returns the node containing the target value or `null`.

 ## Complexity